 - How to define Quality Score

-- Where to go to find your own score
+- Where to go to find your score

 - Tips for improving your score

-- How your score can save you money
+- How Quality Score can save you money

 - Expected clickthrough rate (CTR) – How your ads historically perform